 Some women report 'feeling' ovulation in the form of muted pain on one side of the lower abdomen.
 This phenomenon is known as Mittelschmerz and can last up to a few hours.
 Nausea and tinted discharge are also signs of ovulation.

 Brown or rust-coloured spotting is actually a common outcome of ovulation and signals the rupture of an oocyte from a follicle.
-This blood is darker than that of a menstrual flow, because it ages on its way down.
+This blood is darker than that of menstrual flow because it ages on its way down.

 You'll find your cervix softer and more elevated during ovulation.
 However, this can be tricky to identify and is usually something you get better at with time.
 If you're keen on learning about cervical changes, think about scheduling a consultation with your doctor.